apache/nuttx/README.txt

     - 'Z' can be used to reveal hidden configuration options

-  These last to shortcuts are described further in the following paragraphs.
+  These last two shortcuts are described further in the following paragraphs.

 Finding Selections in the Configuration Menus